Primitive/cards5 min read

 What is /cards?+

 /cards is the Naïve primitive that gives an AI Employee real purchasing power.
-It issues virtual Visa cards backed by Stripe Issuing, opens a Column-backed bank account scoped to the Company, enforces per-Employee spend limits and merchant category controls, and requires the Employee to log every transaction it makes.
+It issues virtual Visa cards backed by managed virtual cards, enforces per-Employee spend limits and merchant category controls, and asks the Employee to log every transaction it makes for a complete audit trail. prepaid gift cards is available for payout routing when an Employee needs to disburse funds.

 How does /cards work?+